University endorsement required. See How to Apply below for more details.

 Candidates who submit an Intent to Apply form after May 15 are not guaranteed the same level of advising, but will be considered for university endorsement if they submit materials by posted campus endorsement deadlines.

-The Fellowships Office will submit an official University Endorsement Letter to the district selection panel.
-Shortlisted candidates may or may not be invited to conduct a 30-minute Skype interview.
+UREP will submit an official University Endorsement Letter to the district selection panel.
+Shortlisted candidates may or may not be invited to conduct a 30-minute virtual interview.
 All finalists will be called for a district interview in November.
 The final selection will be announced immediately following interviews.

-For official information on the Rhodes Scholarship (which supersedes any information provided here) and access to the online application, please visit the official program website
+For official information on the Rhodes Scholarship (which supersedes any information provided here) and access to the online application, please visit the official US Rhodes Scholarship website.

 ; Mitchell Scholarship